 All Iyengar yoga teachers are trained to rigorously high standards.
 After training regularly with a qualified teacher for a minimum of six consecutive years, candidates undertake a two-year teacher training program followed by the Introductory Level 2 assessment.
 Once qualified, teachers must continue training regularly and complete professional development training each year in order to maintain their membership in the Association.
 In this way, the care and precision that characterises Iyengar yoga are maintained.

 These high teaching standards are part of the reason Iyengar Yoga is the most widely performed method of yoga worldwide.
 Our Certification Mark is the guarantee of this quality.

 What to expect from this method of yoga?

-Qualified and rigorously trained instructors committed to excellence in teaching
+All our teachers are qualified and rigorously trained, committed to excellence in teaching.

-A safe and systematic progression of yoga postures to develop each student’s ability and skill, both within each class and from class to class
+The Iyengar method is a safe and systematic progression of yoga postures that develops each student’s ability and skill, both within each class and from class to class.

-Individual correction and knowledge of how to adjust postures for common physical problems
+You will get individual correction and knowledge of how to adjust postures for common physical problems.

 Ways to use yoga to ease various ailments and stress